1) It’s Not Your Fault

 The road ahead for antibiotics

-Colistin is not the only antibiotic that UTIs have become resistant to as a result of overuse in animals.
-Scientists also discovered that the use of Cipro (the most commonly prescribed UTI antibiotic) in animals was the cause of a major epidemic of Cipro-resistant UTIs.
+Colistin is not the only antibiotic that UTIs have become resistant to as a result of overuse in animals raised as meat.
+Scientists also discovered that the use of Cipro (the most commonly prescribed UTI antibiotic) in livestock was the cause of a major epidemic of Cipro-resistant UTIs.
 This is a massive problem for women who were being prescribed Cipro for their UTIs, but it wasn’t working because their UTI bacteria was resistant.

 As a result of this link between Cipro use in animal growth and Cipro-resistant UTIs, the FDA sued the makers of Cipro (Bayer Pharma) to get them to stop selling it for use in livestock.
 Bayer did not comply, but eventually were forced to pull the antibiotic for use in animals once the FDA won the suit.
 Read more in “Big Chicken: The Incredible Story of How Antibiotics Created Modern Agriculture and Changed the Way the World Eats.”

-6) Prevention Methods For Recurring Urinary Tract Infections
+6) Prevention Methods For recurrent Urinary Tract Infections

 Drink more water.

-A study of 140 women with recurring UTIs showed that increasing fluid intake by 1.5 liters per day reduces the risk of repeat infections.
+A study of 140 women with recurrent UTIs showed that increasing fluid intake by 1.5 liters per day reduces the risk of repeat infections.

 Take D-mannose supplements